ancodia/ni_postcodes_and_crime/README.md

 Data files referenced throughout the document were present in a folder named `data` in the project working directory during the completion of this project.

+`ni_postcodes_crime.Rmd` was rmarkdown file used to create the PDF documentation.

 Required R packages: `collections`, `dplyr`, `plyr`, `stringr`, `VIM`

 # NI Postcode Data